-Some moderate drinkers may want to stop drinking forever but struggle because it is only a semi-controllable habit, it can be fun in certain circumstances and because spouses or friends drink as well.
+Some moderate drinkers may want to stop drinking forever but struggle because is only a semi-controllable habit, it can be fun in certain circumstances, and because spouses or friends drink as well.

 A person who stops drinking for a month will find it easier to stop drinking forever if they make that choice at the end of a dry month.
 It is harder to make that choice after the alcohol starts flowing again.

 Start by following the steps outlined above: go one day at a time, one week at a time and one month at a time.
 Keep alcohol out of the home.
 Keep reminding yourself of the benefits.